Spatio-temporal methods for estimating subsurface ocean thermal response to tropical cyclones: Scientific context

-Processes regulating the thermal recovery of cold ocean wakes associated with the passage of a TC depend on the parameters of the wake, e.g., depth, width, buoyancy anomaly, and wind stress \citep{haney_hurricane_2012}.
-This restratification of the water column following the cold wake results in a net warming of the water column, a warming which increases with TC intensity \citep{mei_sea_2013}.
-Globally, this net ocean warming is on the order of 0.5 PW \citep{sriver_investigating_2008,mei_restratification_2012, mei_spatial_2013,mei_sea_2013}, i.e., approximately $\nicefrac{1}{6}$ of the ocean heat transport out of the tropics \citep{wunsch_past_nodate}.
-In the long-term mean, this added heat is either advected by ocean currents (e.g., poleward; \citealp{emanuel_contribution_2001,korty_tropical_2008}) or released back to the atmosphere during subsequent cold seasons \citep{pasquero_tropical_2008,jansen_seasonal_2010}.
-For stronger TCs, part of the anomalous warming lies below the winter mixed-layer depth \citep{mei_sea_2013} and can influence global meridional heat transport.
-However, the transport of heat may be primarily equatorward \citep{jansen_impact_2009}.
-The methodological framework proposed in this manuscript provides an opportunity to contribute to this ongoing discussion, as it helps characterize the evolution of TC-related ocean temperature changes in greater detail, accuracy, and rigor than previously available.
+Processes regulating the thermal recovery of cold ocean wakes associated with the passage of a TC depend on the parameters of the wake, e.g., depth, width, and wind stress \citep{haney_hurricane_2012}.
+Once a TC passes, thermal recovery results in a net warming of the water column, a warming which increases with TC intensity \citep{mei_sea_2013}.
+Globally, this net ocean warming is on the order of 0.5 PW \citep{sriver_investigating_2008,mei_restratification_2012, mei_spatial_2013,mei_sea_2013}, equivalent to approximately $\nicefrac{1}{6}$ of the ocean heat transport out of the tropics \citep{wunsch_past_nodate}.
+In the long-term mean, this added heat is either advected poleward by ocean currents \citep{emanuel_contribution_2001,korty_tropical_2008} or eventually released into the atmosphere during subsequent cold seasons \citep{pasquero_tropical_2008,jansen_seasonal_2010}.
+For stronger TCs, part of the extra ocean warming occurs below the winter mixed-layer depth \citep{mei_sea_2013} and can influence global meridional heat transport.
+However, the transport of this heat may be primarily equatorward \citep{jansen_impact_2009}, in which case the heat transport would not contribute to the redistribution of heat within the climate system from the warmer tropics to the colder poles.
+The methodological framework presented in this manuscript provides an opportunity to contribute to this ongoing discussion because it helps characterize the evolution of TC-related ocean temperature changes in greater detail, accuracy, and rigor than previously available.